ancoleman/panflow/docs/migration_guide.md

 4. **Configuration Context**: Be explicit about context to avoid confusion (shared vs. device_group vs. vsys).

-## When to Use PanOsXmlConfig vs. Direct Functions
+## When to Use PANFlowConfig vs. Direct Functions

-- **Use PanOsXmlConfig**: For most cases, especially when working with a single configuration file and performing multiple operations.
+- **Use PANFlowConfig**: For most cases, especially when working with a single configuration file and performing multiple operations.

 - **Use Direct Functions**: When you need more control, are processing multiple files, or want to minimize dependencies.